mattlewis92/karma-coverage-istanbul-reporter/README.md

         }
       },

-      verbose: true // output config used by istanbul for debugging }
+      verbose: true, // output config used by istanbul for debugging

+      // Glob patterns to exclude from coverage reporting
+      exclude: [
+        '**/test/**',
+      ],
+    }
   });
 };